maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 you update the question.
 In the case of the radio button or dropdown list a single expression will be returned.
 In the case of the check boxes, we return a list of expressions.
 Note,

-* The Teacher's Answer in the Interaction element needs to be a list of objects, even if only one is correct.
+* The Teacher's Answer in the input needs to be a list of objects, even if only one is correct.
 * The order of elements in this list is not certain, because we display them in a random order to students.
   It will be necessary to `setify()` this to compare with a set of answers without order becoming a problem.

 ## Future plans ##

-Adding new interaction elements should be a straightforward job for the developers.
-We have plans to add interaction elements as follows.
+Adding new inputs should be a straightforward job for the developers.
+We have plans to add inputs as follows.

 | Package   | Functionality
 | --------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-| Dragmath  | Adds the [DragMath](http://www.dragmath.bham.ac.uk) applet as an interaction element.
+| Dragmath  | Adds the [DragMath](http://www.dragmath.bham.ac.uk) applet as an input.
 The code is in place, but there are JavaScript bugs, so we have not given authors access to this feature for the time being.
 | GeoGebra  | [GeoGebra](http://www.geogebra.org/) worksheets, for example.

 The only essential requirement is that the result is a valid CAS expression, which includes of course a string data type, or a list.